In my post, I show you how to backup your WordPress website and database with a free plugin, step by step.

 If you are new to blogging and haven’t backed up your site yet, please do that next.
 The feeling you get when you know all your work is lost is heartbreaking.

-My WordPress blog and database backup guide shows you how to.
+My WordPress blog and database backup guide show you how to.